-I am Jesus Briales, a researcher in the Machine Perception and Intelligent Robotics group (MAPIR) at the University of Málaga (Spain).
+I am Jesus Briales, a researcher in the Machine Perception and Intelligent Robotics group (MAPIR) at the University of Malaga (Spain).
 My research interests lie in the area of computer vision and include:

-- Sensor Fusion.
+- Sensor fusion.

 Research (from most recent to oldest)

 Registration is a fundamental problem in Computer Vision, where we seek in general to align several models/measurements.
 Models generated by state-of-the-art methods consist of multiple kind of features (planes, lines, points), and no closed-form solution exists for the corresponding multi-modal registration problem.

 Rigid registration: For rigid registration problems, where we seek an unknown pose, Lagrangian duality can be used to find the globally optimal transformation aligning a general geometric model and multiple measurements.
 In "Convex Global 3D Registration with Lagrangian Duality" (CVPR17) we present a novel relaxation strategy (based on Lagrangian duality) that (empirically) returned the global solution for the original registration problem in all evaluated cases for a wide variety of problems.
 One of the key aspects in this approach was the exploitation of redundant constraints in the context of rotations, an overlooked aspect that turns essential for effectively relaxing rotation constraints.

 Global optimality of solutions in SLAM: